 The next line of treatment in case there is any spinal swelling is decompressing the spinal cord.
 Steroids may also be given to help the process.
-However, a surgery will be often necessary if there was a fracture to the vertebrae.
+However, surgery will be often necessary if there was a fracture to the vertebrae.
 The surgery would involve fusing the broken parts together.
-Depending on the severity of the injury, treatment and recovery may be be very extensive.
+Depending on the severity of the injury, treatment and recovery may be very extensive.

 Prognosis and Future Outlook

 The prognosis depends on the severity of the cervical spine injury.
-Individuals with a fractured vertebrae without any injuries on the spinal cord have a good chance of recovering from the injury.
+Individuals with a fractured vertebra without any injuries on the spinal cord have a good chance of recovering from the injury.
 However, some patients may also develop arthritis and may have limited movement of the neck.

 Recovery from a spinal cord injury is unpredictable.
 The recovery from subluxation and fracture is often slow.
 Some people may regain the use of their limbs, but the weakness and numbness in areas below the neck may persist.
 Some people may have to bear the pain of lifelong paralysis.
 These individuals may have a high risk of developing medical problems such as infections, bowel problems, respiratory and heart problems, among others.

 Subluxation or fracture of the neck may require prolonged treatment and therapy.
 If you have suffered a subluxation or fracture of the neck in a car accident, your medical expenses will likely begin to pile up quickly.
 It is important that you claim compensation for all the losses you have suffered in the accident, including medical expenses and extended time off of work.
 An experienced St. Louis car accident lawyer at our law firm can help you at every step of your claim process.
-As Orlando personal injury attorney Tina Willis says, “delay will cost you“.